Why Timing Is Crucial in Prospecting

 +74% Closing Rate

-A study by Aberdeen Group shows that accounting for contextual and temporal insights during outreach can increase the conversion rate by 74%.
-When a prospect is going through an expansion or strategic change, they are more likely to be receptive to an offer that helps them tackle new challenges.
+Aberdeen Group found that accounting for contextual and timing signals during outreach can lift conversion rates by 74%.
+A prospect going through an expansion or strategic shift is more receptive to an offer that addresses the specific challenge in front of them right now.

 83% of B2B Buyers

 consider it important or very important that vendors understand their business at the moment of contact, according to CSO Insights.
-This means not only knowing what to say, but also knowing when to say it.
+It’s not just what you say; it’s whether you’ve read the situation correctly before saying it.

 How to Identify the Right Timing